lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~ No.58 Fight against Hugo    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

+This is a mini-game in which Chelsea will fire her bow at monsters that appear.
+This mini-game is available after clearing rank 1 of the arena and after Woodrow rejoins the party in Heidelberg in the second part of the game.
+Speak with the technician on the left side of the reception desk in the arena to access this mini-game.
+Ranks are assigned according to the version you play and you will receive a prize baed on your rank.
+Acheive a rank of B or higher and you'll receive the prizes available to lower ranks.

 Table + Multiple Graphics